Aisle5Oakland/aisle5oakland.github.io/_inactive_beer_menu/78-Fieldwork-King-Citra-DIPA.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
-long_desc: "A thick and full mouthfeel creates an Orange Whip-like profile that sticks to the palate with a refreshingly dessert-esque fervor, slowly giving way to a soft bite of carbonation."
+long_desc: "A thick and full mouthfeel creates an Orange Whip-like profile that sticks to the palate with a refreshingly dessert-esque fervor, slowly giving way to a soft bite of carbonation.s"
 ---